genusglobalinc/platform-demo/README.md

-# lost-gates-mvp - FastAPI REST API
+# platform-demo - FastAPI REST API

 This is a **fastapi rest api** that: